ajhenley/gitbook/bullhorn3.md

-###Bullhorn #3

-Now to make your Bullhorn application complete.
+There's more work to do.
+Make your Bullhorn application complete with user profiles.
 Each user should have their own profile page.
-On the post stream page, the posts should be listed with the poster's name as a link.
-If the link is clicked then the current user (whether logged in or not) should see a profile page for the poster including their name, motto, and join date.
-This page should also have a list of all of their posts, also in reverse chronological order and also searchable.
+On the post stream page, list the posts with the poster's name as a link.
+When the current user (whether logged in or not) clicks the link the profile page for the poster will display.
+The profile includes the name, motto, and join date of the poster.
+This page should also have a list of their posts.
+Display the posts in reverse chronological order and make them searchable.

+Test your application with multiple users each with multiple posts.